b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 If you just want one youngest user you need to break the potential tie and return just one name.
 Here we break the tie by using alphabetical order and the `LIMIT` clause.
-Some SQL systems use `SELECT TOP 1 ...` instead of or in addition to `LIMIT`.
+Some SQL dialects use the syntax `SELECT TOP 1 ...` instead of `...
+LIMIT 1`.
-An `ORDER BY` clause may be required so that the query returns the same result when given the same source data.
+An `ORDER BY` clause may be required so that the query always returns the same result when given the same source data.

 ```sql
 SELECT U.username, U.date_of_birth